LonelyFear/Nations-Unity/README.md

 # Nations
 A nation simulation game where you can watch nations develop through the ages as they rise and fall.
 The simulation isnt public as of now but an alpha will release soon.

+The simulation is not in development as I am in the process of rewriting it in Godot
 # Features
 - A pops system that aims to simulate several cultures and peoples as they move about
 - A world generator that can generate a variety of worlds for your simulations